wzietak/WeatherApp/README.md

 Run the App:
 `streamlit run app.py`

-> ⚠️ Please note: code comments and documentation strings are written in Polish, as this project was developed as part of a university course.
+> ⚠️ Please note: code comments and documentation strings are written in Polish, as this project was developed as part of a university course at Nicolaus Copernicus University in Toruń, Poland.